Contact

 • Bininda-Emonds, O.R.P. ‹year›. ‹name and version of program›.
 Program distributed by the author.
 AG Systematik und Evolutionsbiologie, IBU - Fakultät V, Carl von Ossietzky Universität Oldenburg.

 Naturally, the usual caveats apply: these programs might (= undoubtedly) contain bugs and you agree to use them at your own "risk" (or that of your results, really).
-If you think that you've found a bug, please let know!
+If you think that you've found a bug, please let me know!

 Note: except for the EvoDevo scripts, all programs have been updated to automatically detect what flavour of linebreaks (Unix, Mac, or DOS) are being used in the input files.
 So, there is no need to run this program anymore beforehand (although it is still available below)